Elements of Art Exit Tickets

 Exit Slips: Teacher Directions

-However, if you’re a fully choice-based art teacher, your approach might be different.
-You could print out all 100 art exit tickets and put them in labeled folders according to the elements of art.
-Then, instruct students to select one from a certain folder.
-So, if your class is focusing on texture, each student would grab an elements of art exit tickets in the “texture” folder.
+However, if you’re a fully choice-based art teacher you may choose to print out all 100 art exit tickets and put them in labeled folders according to the principles of design.
+Then, instruct students to pick one from a certain folder.

-Art exit slips are a great way to gauge student learning concepts and assess standards.
+Art exit tickets are a great way to gauge student learning concepts and assess standards.
 Each prompt comes 4 to a page.
 Simply print and go!

 Elements of Art Exit Ticket Examples